PVAC: Package Version Activity Categorizer, Leveraging Semantic Versioning in a Heterogeneous System: Introduction

+Systems built upon the foundation of a distribution such as Debian provide flexibility and have been used for smartphones, servers, and desktops.
+However, issues like the HeartBleed bug in OpenSSL (CVE-2014-0160) \citep{redhatCVE20140160OpenSSLHeartbleed2014}, ShellShock in BASH (CVE-2014-6271) \citep{debiangnu/linuxCVE20146271GNUBourneAgain2014}, and more recently the out-of-bounds memory access in GLIBC qsort() (CVE-2023-6246) \citep{redhatCVE20236246GlibcHeapbased2024} all occur in packages that are necessary for a system to run, but may not be directly linked to an application, thus obscuring potential vulnerabilities in the software supply chain.
+Tools and methods capable of systematically evaluating the entire software ecosystem are essential for identifying issues to reduce technical lag~\citep{gonzalez-barahonaTechnicalLagSoftware2017} and improve the security and stability of a system.

-The main contributions of this paper are as follows: \begin{itemize} \item We demonstrate that it is possible to classify package version data in a heterogeneous software repository. \item We successfully performed a libyears analysis on a heterogeneous software repository, however we question the usefulness of this metric as an assessment of distribution health given the effort required to perform this analysis on even a minimal subset of packages. \item We propose PVAC, a novel method of systematically assessing distribution health by identifying stale packages with little to no development activity over multiple distribution releases. \end{itemize}
+The main contributions of this paper are as follows: \begin{itemize} \item We demonstrate that it is possible to categorize semantic version information in a heterogeneous software system. \item We present a novel method to measure the technical lag of a software ecosystem. \item We demonstrate the ability to view the activity of individual packages for fine-grained analysis. \item We have constructed and shared a dataset that the research community can use for future work and extensions. \end{itemize}

+The remainder of this paper is organized as follows: Section~\ref{sec:background} provides the information to frame the research questions.
+Section~\ref{sec:questions} describes our research questions and is the paper's primary focus.
+We then follow with a related work discussion in Section~\ref{sec:related}.
+Section~\ref{sec:methodology} describes our methodology, while Section~\ref{sec:results} presents the results.
+Section~\ref{sec:discussion} presents our discussion of the results, and we explore the threats to validity in Section~\ref{sec:threats}.
+Finally, Section~\ref{sec:conclusion} concludes the paper and discusses future work.